-If a respirator has been unavoidably kept at a temperature below freezing and it is not possible to bring it to room temperature before it is to be used, do not exhale into the facepiece until the facepiece is completely donned and the nose cup is properly in place against the face.
+If a respirator has been unavoidably kept at a temperature below freezing and it is not possible to bring it to room temperature before use, do not exhale into the facepiece until the facepiece is completely donned and the nose cup is properly in place against the face.
+This will prevent fogging of the cold facepiece.